-Below is the bottom third of the ranking of the prospect depth of the NHL organizations as voted by the Hockey's Future staff.
-To determine the ranking, each team's entire prospect pool was taken into consideration.
+Below is the top-10 section of Hockey's Future's NHL Team Rankings.
+The teams are ranked in terms of the quality of their overall prospect pool as voted on by the staff of Hockey's Future.
 For reference, just the top five prospects are listed.
 To be eligible, a prospect must meet HF's prospect criteria.
-The rankings are done twice each season, in the fall and spring.
+The rankings are done twice a year.

 Photo: Dartmouth forward and Montreal Canadiens prospect Dustin Walsh looked to be coming into his own in 2011-12 but ended up sidelined for most of the season due to injury (courtesy of Bob Fisher/NHLI via Getty Images)

 After having his season shortened last year due to a nasty hip injury, Dustin Walsh is now healthy and is looking to impress.

 The Dartmouth forward was on pace for a breakout season last year for the Big Green before he tore his labrum and needed surgery.
 Walsh was off to a hot start last season with 10 points through only his first eight games.
 It was the first time Walsh had averaged over a point per game (1.25).
 He averaged the most points per game for the season for Dartmouth and it would have also been good for fifth-best in the ECAC.
 Walsh’s previous career high point total was 20, so he was well on his way to breaking that.